joonseolee/flutter_tutorial/README.md

 ## Networking

-api josn mapper is difficult to use
+api jaon mapper is difficult to use